weekplan/www/_pages/academy/weekly-planning/index.md

 * **Weekly planning also helps you maintain balance** in your schedule and in your life.
 All work and no play makes Jack a dull boy.
 Life isn’t just about work.
 It’s a balance of both work and play.
 * **Weekly planning makes you more productive**.
 Being productive doesn’t mean you’re always working though.
 It means you’re doing the right things.
 It’s being able to accomplish tasks correctly, not just finishing them, and being able to save time for other things.
 * **Weekly planning prevents you from experiencing crisis**, a critical point in which everything seems urgent and important.
 By planning your week, you’re actually saving yourself from a lot of headaches.
-* **Weekly planning tremendously reduces your stress levels**.
-It gives you a sense of peace knowing that a plan of action has been made.

 # How to Plan Your Week